Egyptian cuisine: Alcoholic beverages

 Islam is the majority religion in Egypt, and while observant Muslims tend to avoid the consumption of alcohol, it is readily available in the country.
 Beer is by far the most popular alcoholic beverage in the country, accounting for 54 percent of all alcohol consumed.

 A beer type known as bouza (بوظة), based on barley and bread, has been drunk in Egypt since beer first made its appearance in the country, possibly as early as the Predynastic era.
 It is not the same as boza, an alcoholic beverage found in Turkey and the Balkans.

 Egypt has a small but nascent wine industry.
 Egyptian wines have received some recognition in recent years, having won several international awards.
-In 2013 Egypt produced 4,500 tonnes of wine, ranking 54th globally, ahead of Belgium and the United Kingdom.
-Most Egyptian wines are made with grapes sourced from vineyards in Alexandria and Middle Egypt, most notably Gianaclis Vineyards and Koroum of the Nile.
+In 2013, Egypt produced 4,500 tonnes of wine, ranking 54th globally, ahead of Belgium and the United Kingdom.
+Most Egyptian wines are made with grapes sourced from vineyards in Alexandria and Middle Egypt, most notably Gianaclis winery.